 Samsung Galaxy (SSG) are the winners of the 2017 World Championship.
 The event ran from September 23, 2017, to November 4, 2017.

-SSG defeated SK Telecom T1 with a 3-0 score in the final.
+SSG defeated SK Telecom T1 with a 3-0 score in the final to join the list of League Worlds Winners.
 The team took home a $4,596,591 prize pool.
 The MVP of the event was Ruler.

 Invictus Gaming (IG) were the winners of the 2018 World Championships.
 The event ran from October 1, 2018, to November 3, 2018.
 IG was a wild card team in the most real sense.
 The team was famously aggressive with top mechanical talent in all three lanes.
 The team’s relentless need to fight was a double-edged sword and often cost the team as often as they succeeded.